E-commerce in Belgium

 Belgium's Packaging Act is stricter than its Dutch counterpart.
 You will have to comply with this act if your online shop sells packaged products to Belgian consumers.
 You have to be officially registered if you place more than 300 kg of packaging material on the Belgian market.
 For smaller amounts, you do not have to be registered.

-The registry is managed by Belgium’s Interregional Packaging Committee (Interregionale Verpakkingscommissie, IVC).
-This is the government agency responsible for legislation on packaging waste and transit waste.
+The Interregional Packaging Committee IVC is the Belgian government agency responsible for legislation on packaging waste and transit waste.
 For more information about the various rules in Belgium, visit the IVC website.
 If you fail to comply with the rules, you may be fined.

 Applying for a local domain name

 Google is the most popular search engine in Belgium.
-Google prefers local websites, so you do not stand much chance on the Belgian e-commerce market with a .nl extension.
-Registering a local domain name is a good way to lure more Belgium customers to your shop.
+Google prefers local websites.
+Register a local domain name if you want to attract Belgian customers to your shop.

 Websites with a .be, .vlaanderen, or .brussels extension are registered with DNS Belgium.
 To register a domain name, you need a hosting provider or registrar.
 DNS Belgium has a list of registrars and guidance on criteria for domain names.
-Registering a domain name is free for businesses, organisations, and private citizens, and you do not have to be based in or a resident of Belgium.
+Registering a domain name is free for businesses, organisations, and private citizens, and you do not need to have an address or run a business in Belgium.

 Language